anngroong/podcasts/content/episode/492-eldar-mamedov-geopolitics-armenia-azerbaijan-south-caucasus-europe-russia-iran-israel-ukraine.md

 * [Mr. Eldar Mamedov](/guest/emamedov)

 #### Topics:
+* US and Venezuela
-* Potential for New Iran War
+* Potential for New War on Iran
-* Azerbaijan’s Middle East Play
+* Is Azerbaijan a “Middle Power”?
-* Europe’s Confused Geopolitics
+* Europe’s Confused Geopolitical Identity
 * Armenia’s Confused Geopolitics

 Episode 492 | Recorded: November 29, 2025"""